Welcome to the Japanese Learning Journey!

 Japanese Podcast (JapanesePod 101)

 JapanesePod101 is one of my favorite resources because of the huge database of lessons available.
 Podcasts are bite-sized (~15 min) and entertaining.
 With both native Japanese and English hosts, the lessons are easy to understand and learn from.

 Each lesson comes with pdfs that break down the grammar, vocabulary, and dialog so you can take your studying even further.

-Finding a linear learning path can be a bit confusing because there is so much content, but the Nihongo Dojo series a good place to start for beginners.
+Finding a learning path can be a bit confusing because there is so much content, but the Nihongo Dojo series is a good place for beginners to start.

 After finishing Nihongo Dojo, I recommend moving to the Upper Beginner and Intermediate Season 1 series.

 JapanesePod101 has been an awesome tool to increase my listening abilities and reinforce grammar + vocabulary.

 In my life: I download lessons to my phone and listen to podcasts when I walk around the city or prepare meals.
 This gives me a good 30-60 minutes of additional practice each day and is a great way to learn while multitasking.

 Before coming to Japan I wanted to practice speaking and listening, so I signed up for Italki, a service that connects you with people around the world through conversational lessons.
 I practiced simple conversations with a handful of different teachers and had excellent experiences with everyone!